-You may have given little thought to your business’s healthcare interoperability.
-Exceptions might include small business operating as an active part of the healthcare system such as a technology startup.
-But achieving true healthcare interoperability profoundly impacts all businesses with one or thousands of employees.
+You may have given little thought to employee health and interoperability for your small business.
+Exceptions to this rule might include small businesses operating as an active part of the healthcare system, such as in the case of a technology startup.
+However, achieving true healthcare interoperability profoundly impacts all businesses with one or thousands of employees.

 Let’s start with a simple definition of interoperability.
 According to HIMSS, interoperability describes how well systems and devices exchange and interpret shared data.
-So all your business’s systems need be able to exchange and present data in a way every user can understand.
+In light of this, all your enterprise’s systems need to be able to exchange and present data in a way every user can understand.

 The Healthcare Interoperability/ Business Connection

 Interoperability requires more than communication between different electronic health records systems and hospitals.
 You need to make every person’s current and past health data accessible.
-Meanwhile records must kept secure, understandable understood, and constantly updated single source of truth.
+Meanwhile, records must kept secure, understandable, understood, and constantly updated as a single source of truth.

-Record must remain shareable with other organizations.
-And businesses must share and have interactive access to data in real time to improve health outcomes.
+Additionally, health records must remain shareable with other organizations.
+Moreover, businesses must share and have interactive access to data in real-time to improve health outcomes.
 True interoperability also brings major benefits to business.
 These benefits appear in the form of cost and productivity improvements.

-Financial and operational good health of a small business depends on the physical and mental health of its people.
-So small businesses pay for poor healthcare one way or another.
+The financial and operational good health of a small business depends on the physical and mental health of its people.
+So, small businesses pay for poor healthcare one way or another.
 And this happens regardless of whether they provide health insurance to their employees.

 Here’s How Interoperability Costs Your Business

-The cost to business plays out in many ways.
-And these include:
+The cost to business plays out in many ways, including:

-- Physical, emotional, and financial stress regarding health, which makes employees less productive
+- Physical, emotional, and financial stress regarding health makes employees less productive

 - Lost time from work because of health diagnosis, treatment, recuperation issues